s3716853/net-core-banking-application/README.md

 Migrations are all done in MCBACustomerAPI
 ### Main App
 MCBAWebApplication requires MCBACustomerAPI to be running for it to function, so run MCBACustomerAPI and then run MCBAWebApplication.

+All these can be run either through Visual Studio, or by running 'dotnet run' within their respective folders.
 ### Admin
 MCBAAdminWebApplication requires MCBAAdminAPI to be running for it to function, so run MCBAAdminAPI and then run MCBAAdminWebApplication.